wolivera/node-nutrition/CONTRIBUTING.md

 ## Style conventions

-This module is using the ECMAScript 6 syntax and [Standard](http://standardjs.com/).
+This module is using the ECMAScript 6 syntax and [Standard](http://standardjs.com/) style guide.

 ## Creating pull requests